materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Search for shared records using the built-in search engine

 - Click "Shared records".
 - Type "+LNO +WP9" into the search box to find all shared records whose metadata contains "LNO" and "WP9".
 Depending on the contents of the database, you may get zero, one, or more hits.
-For more adanced advanced queries, such as searching for all shared records where the title contains "LNO" and "WP9", read the provided guide.
+For more advanced queries, such as searching for all shared records where the title contains "LNO" and "WP9", read the provided search guide.

 ### Get an API token